Lesaloon/MR-Label-Converter/README.md

 - ✅ FastAPI backend that exposes a `/convert` endpoint and a `/health` check
 - ✅ Minimal frontend (`/ui`) for drag-and-drop style conversions directly from the browser
 - ✅ Batch support: upload multiple PDFs and receive a single ZIP archive with all converted labels
+  - Each batch also includes a ``combined-two-per-page.pdf`` that merges the uploaded labels two-per-page for easier printing
 - ♻️ Backwards-compatible CLI wrapper via `labels_fix.py` for existing scripts

 ## Prerequisites